Subset Selection and Diagnostics

 Pearson residuals on the other hand tell us how much each observation changes the Pearson Chi-squared test for the overall model.

-Other forms of measuring an observations influence on the logistic regression model are DFBetas and Cook’s D. Similar to their interpretation in linear regression, these two calculations tell us how each observation changes the estimation of each parameter individually (DFBeta) or how each observation changes the estimation of all the parameters holistically (Cook’s D).
+Other forms of measuring an observation’s influence on the logistic regression model are DFBetas and Cook’s D. Similar to their interpretation in linear regression, these two calculations tell us how each observation changes the estimation of each parameter individually (DFBeta) or how each observation changes the estimation of all the parameters holistically (Cook’s D).

 Let’s see how to get all of these from our softwares!